 All too often cyclists think their performance depends on the amount of carbohydrates they consume.
-While they are essential before and during exercise, numerous studies also suggest the importance that protein plays, too.
+While carbs are essential before and during exercise, protein has an important role to play as well.

-Carbs might be the best riding fuel, but skimp on protein when the ride is over and you’ll suffer fatigue, muscle soreness and slower recovery.
+Carbs might be the best riding fuel, but skimp on protein when the ride is over and your recovery will suffer.

 Why you need protein

-Protein-rich foods have additional beneﬁts, too – they are involved in producing neurotransmitters, chemical messengers in the brain keeping you alert, focused and energised.
-They also slow down the release rate of glucose into the bloodstream, helping stabilise blood sugar between rides, and containing energising nutrients such as B vitamins, iron and zinc.
+Protein-rich foods have other benefits besides helping your body recover from training.
+They play a role in producing neurotransmitters, chemical messengers in the brain that keep you alert, focused and energised.
+They also slow down the release of glucose into the bloodstream, helping stabilise blood sugar between rides, and contain energising nutrients such as B vitamins, iron and zinc.